 If you are not a member of St. Paul's and yet are seeking a church home, we encourage you to contact a member of our Clergy to learn how to begin the process becoming a member of Cathedral.

 Couples married at St. Paul's are expected to participate in the following:

 - Regularly attending church services.
 Marriage is a sacrament representing Christ's union of love.
 We are called to take our places in the Body of Christ by faithfully offering our hearts and voices in expressing our love of God.

 - Growing through Christian education.
-If you are new to St. Paul's and the Episcopal Church, or have not yet been baptized, you are expected to participate in Inquirer's Class and/or Confirmation Class so that you may make a mature commitment of faith as you take the significant spiritual step of entering into Holy Matrimony.
+For those who are new to St. Paul's and the Episcopal Church, or have not yet been baptized, participating in an Inquirer's Class and/or Confirmation Class is an excellent way to deepen your relationship with God.

 - Seeking outreach and ministry opportunities.
 At St. Paul's there are many ways individuals and couples can share in the work and ministry of Christ in the world.
 Numerous Outreach Ministries can deepen one's love of neighbor and self.

 - Financially support the Cathedral.
 Joining the life of the Church community includes offering not only time and energy, it also includes pledging financial resources for the vitality, beauty and work of the Cathedral.